Gino Strada: Africa

 In 2007, Strada opened the Salam Centre for Cardiac Surgery in the Sudanese capital of Khartoum, the first hospital in the region to offer free, high-quality cardiac surgery to patients who would have otherwise been unable to access treatment.
 Strada worked in the centre until 2014, and today it has treated patients from 30 different countries, both within Africa and further afield.
 The idea for the Salam Centre for Cardiac Surgery came from Strada's belief that the basis for the freedom and quality of human beings with regard to dignity and rights must also extend to the right to free treatment without discrimination: "If you think of medicine as a human right, then you cannot have some hospitals that offer sophisticated, very effective, hi-tech medicine", he says, "and then go to Africa and think, 'OK, here's a couple of vaccinations and a few shots'.
 Do we think that we human beings, we are all equal in rights and dignity, or not?
 We say, 'Yes, we are.'" – interview in The Observer, 2013.

 This belief also meant that in 2009, Strada contributed to the creation of the ANME (African Network of Medical Excellence), with the aim of promoting the construction of Medical Centres of Excellence across Africa, based on the model of the Salam Centre for Cardiac Surgery.
 In 2017, construction began on the second centre to form part of the network, the Centre of Excellence in Paediatric Surgery in Entebbe, Uganda, based on a plan drawn up by Strada's friend, Renzo Piano.

-Personal life
+Personal life and death

 Strada had a heart condition, and had undergone a quadruple bypass operation after suffering a heart attack in Iraqi Kurdistan when he and his team came under fire from the forces of Saddam Hussein.

 Strada was married to Teresa Sarti, who was co-founder with her husband of Emergency and president of the organization.
 Together, they have a daughter, Cecilia Strada (b.1979), a journalist.
 Shortly after Teresa's death in Milan on 1 September 2009, Cecilia was elected to take over as president of Emergency.

 Strada married Simonetta Gola, Emergency's communications manager, in June 2021.
 On 13 August 2021, he died of a heart attack while on vacation in Rouen, France, at the age of 73.